Dawson County, Georgia: Post-Civil War to present

 Dawson County is known for its long involvement in auto racing, which was established in the 20th century; many of the original NASCAR racers came from this area, and Dawsonville is now one of a few areas considered to be the "birthplace of stock car racing".
 Local racing skills are said to have been developed by men who ran moonshine down Georgia State Route 9, also known as Thunder Road, to Atlanta.
 The celebration of Dawson County's history and its involvement in bootlegging moonshine during the Prohibition era now occurs every October, dubbed the Moonshine Festival.

 Locals have referred to Dawson County as the "Moonshine Capital of the World".
 This title is claimed by many other cities and communities, but is fiercely defended by residents of the area.
 Allegedly, bootleggers took advantage of the county's relative isolation and the ability to move so much moonshine to the larger cities, especially Atlanta, during the United States Prohibition era.
+Duff Floyd worked for many years as an ATF agent busting moonshine operations in Dawson County, as well as in nearby Gilmer County.